 Part 1: Can they do the job? (telephone screen)

-It seems like there’s no point in bringing someone into your office for an interview who doesn’t have the technical skills to be successful at your company.
+There’s no point in bringing a candidate to your office who doesn’t have the technical skills to be successful at your company.

 Consequently use the telephone screen to address “can they do the job?”, which focuses on a candidate’s B2B technical and technology skills.